 Instructions

-- Prep the coffee mixture: In a shallow bowl, mix cooled coffee with liqueur (if using) and sweetener.
+• In a shallow bowl, mix the cooled espresso or coffee with coffee liqueur and sweetener.
 Set aside.

-- Make the protein cream: In a bowl, beat the softened cream cheese until smooth.
-Add the Greek yogurt, protein powder, powdered sweetener, and vanilla extract.
-Mix until well combined and creamy.
+• In a bowl, beat the cream cheese until smooth.
+Add Greek yogurt, protein powder, powdered sweetener, and vanilla extract.
+Mix until thick and creamy.

 Notes